Emotions are much like waves, we can’t stop them from coming but we can choose which one to surf. – Jonathan Martensson

-There’s a lot more to this process, however it’s beyond the scope of this article.
+There’s a lot more to this process, however, it’s beyond the scope of this article.
 For more information, please see NLP anchoring.

 Finally, it’s important to point out that in many ways our emotions are actually linked to the movement of our eyes.
-This means that when we are experiencing a certain emotion our eyes are moving in a certain and specific way that signals to the brain that we are now for instance experiencing the emotion of depression.
+This means that when we are experiencing a certain emotion our eyes are moving in a certain and specific way that signals to the brain that we are now, for instance, experiencing the emotion of depression.

 Without needing to go into any detail here, the next time you are experiencing a limiting emotional state try experimenting with this and begin moving your eyes in unpredictable ways.
 I’m confident that you will quickly find that the emotional state you were just experiencing has somewhat dissipated.

-In summary, let’s take things full circle and remind ourselves once again that it’s not what happens to us that matters, but it’s rather how we respond to the events and circumstances of our lives that makes all the difference in the end.
+In summary, let’s take things full circle and remind ourselves once again that it’s not what happens to us that matters, but it’s rather how we respond to the events and circumstances of our lives that make all the difference in the end.

 Gain More Knowledge…